abhiwebdev75/bookstore/README.md

 # Bookstore Management System
-this is 1st sem project of mysql and python
+this is 1st sem project of mysql and python used for book management